ErikSierra/FalconContainment/Contain_Host/README.md

 - Check containment status
 - Lift containment

-**-----THESE SCRIPTs INTERACTS WITH YOUR CROWDSTRIKE ENVIRONMENT.
+**-----THESE SCRIPTS INTERACTS WITH YOUR CROWDSTRIKE ENVIRONMENT.
 PLEASE PROCEED WITH CAUTION-----**

 ## Containment.py